ghedo/grooved/docs/grooved.1.md

 `output=<output>`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The output audio driver to use.
-See mpv(1) for a list of suported audio outputs and options. (optional)
+Use the `--list-outputs` option to list the suported audio outputs. (optional)

 `verbose=<yes|no>`